 But’s scratched and prodded to our heart’s content,

 The pious people have so eased their own

 With coming to say prayers there in a rage:

 We get on fast to see the bricks beneath.

 For pity and religion grow i’ the crowd—

 Your painting serves its purpose!”
 Hang the fools!

-Lippo knows that if he was able to paint “higher things,” to even a grander standard than they already exist, there would be no need for the Prior to preach as he does.
+Lippo knows that if he was able to paint “higher things,” to even a grander standard than they already exist, there would be no need for the Prior to preaching as he does.
 He would take the “Prior’s pulpit-place” and do the preaching instead.
 The speaker continues on to state that it “makes [ him] mad” that he will not get to see all the changes taking place in the world after he is in his grave.
-His purpose in life is to find the meaning in the world, that is the only reason he has been put on earth.
+His purpose in life is to find meaning in the world, that is the only reason he has been put on earth.

 The Prior’s words jump back into Lippo’s head as if he is continually haunted by them.
 The meaning that Lippo is sussing out is not the right one, by the Prior’s standards.
 It does not tell the common people that they need to come to church.